 It’s Your Turn to Create an iPhone Screen Capture

 Now that you know how to use the convenient screen recording tool in iOS, as well as a few great apps from the App Store, it’s your turn.
 You can now create a great iPhone screen recording in just minutes.
+If you’re concerned about screen rotation while recording, here’s a how-to on force rotating into landscape mode on iPhone.

 And if you want to create a recording of your computer screen too, check out this tutorial on how to screen record on a Mac.